Titan Fitness Functional Trainer

 The pulley system on each handle is excellent.
 The handles swivel to the left and right without any issues.
 This is important when performing various movements because we don’t have to think about where the handles are going to pivot.

 The pulley system operates with help from what appears to be decent aluminum pulleys.
 The pulleys feel high-quality.
-There is no drag while using the pulleys and there are no annoying noises at low and high weight pulls, even when maxing out the 200 pounds on each side of the machine.
-A quick note on the weights for this system, they operate on a 2-to-1 ratio, which means when you’re pulling 100 pounds your putting in 50 pounds of effort.
+There is no drag while using the pulleys, and there are no annoying noises at low and high weight pulls, even when maxing out the 200 pounds on each side of the machine.
+A quick note on the weights for this system, they operate on a 2-to-1 ratio, which means when you’re pulling 100 pounds, you’re putting in 50 pounds of effort.
 It’s enough weight for our purposes and for most people.

 The functional trainer’s powder coat is pretty nice for a Titan Fitness product.
-There was no scratching upon delivery of the product thanks to the choice Titan made to ship the product inside a crate.
+There was no scratching upon delivery of the product, thanks to Titan’s choice to ship the product inside a crate.
 Between the powder coat and nicely assigned weight stickers, the unit looks very commercial.

 Overall, I absolutely love the Titan Fitness Functional Trainer.
-You can learn more about the product here.
+You can learn more about the product and seen plenty of user reviews right here.